Order the Contraceptive Pill online

 -

-The main advantage of every-day pills is that you don’t need to keep track of the 7-day break between packs yourself.
+The main advantage of every-day pills is you don’t need to keep track of the 7-day break between packs yourself.
 You simply take the medication-free pills for 7 days and then start your next pack right away.

 -